wissol/eo/fragment.md

 ## Original

-pa eirnik.  naa niba i Erpek.  epojeak.  eer Ereik.  nibasEr epodokerk do epoeok. << ur aak [...]. nidumos [...] uok.  [...] ma je louk..
+1. pa eirnik.
+2. naa niba i Erpek.
+3. epojeak.
+4. eer Ereik.
+5. nibasEr epodokerk do epoeok.
+6. << ur aak [...].
+7. nidumos [...] uok.
+8.  [...]
+9.   [...]
+10.  [...]
+11.  [...]
+12. ma je louk..

 ## Literal Translations

 (As much as that's possible)

+### English Version

+1. It was winter those days.
+2. Er was fishing in the sea, alone, on his boat.
+3. A family-bird was walking in the spirits.
+4. Er greeted it.
+5. The family-bird went down, perched on the boat and spoke:
+6. “I am your mother, the-one-in-the-sea.
+7. You see my tombs of waves.
+8. If you stay today, you will see me today”.
+9. Er answered.
+10. “I am returning home today.
+11. I will caress your white dreams today.
+12. Tomorrow perhaps I die.

 ### Spanish Version

-Esos días era invierno.
-Er pescaba en el mar, solo, en su barca.
-Un pájaro-familia andaba en los espíritus.
-Er le saludó.
-El pájaro-familia bajó, se posó en su barca y habló. –Soy tu madre, la-del-mar.
-Ves mi tumba de olas.
-Si hoy te quedas, hoy me verás. – Er respondió –Hoy vuelvo a casa.
-Hoy acariciaré tus sueños blancos.
-Mañana quizás muera.
+1. Esos días era invierno.
+2. Er pescaba en el mar, solo, en su barca.
+3. Un pájaro-familia andaba en los espíritus.
+4. Er le saludó.
+5. El pájaro-familia bajó, se posó en su barca y habló.
+6. –Soy tu madre, la-del-mar.
+7. Ves mi tumba de olas.
+8. Si hoy te quedas, hoy me verás.
+9. – Er respondió
+10. –Hoy vuelvo a casa.
+11. Hoy acariciaré tus sueños blancos.
+12. Mañana quizás muera.

 ### English Version

-It was winter those days.
-Er was fishing in the sea, alone, on his boat.
-A family-bird was walking in the spirits.
-Er greeted it.
-The family-bird went down, perched on the boat and spoke: “I am your mother, the-one-in-the-sea.
-You see my tombs of waves.
-If you stay today, you will see me today”.
-Er answered.
-“I am returning home today.
-I will caress your white dreams today.
-Tomorrow perhaps I die.
+1. It was winter those days.
+2. Er was fishing in the sea, alone, on his boat.
+3. A family-bird was walking in the spirits.
+4. Er greeted it.
+5. The family-bird went down, perched on the boat and spoke:
+6. “I am your mother, the-one-in-the-sea.
+7. You see my tombs of waves.
+8. If you stay today, you will see me today”.
+9. Er answered.
+10. “I am returning home today.
+11. I will caress your white dreams today.
+12. Tomorrow perhaps I die.